 Norway funds the ILO through:

-Voluntary core funding contributionsprovided by eight ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
-From 2017 to 2020, Norway un-earmarked contributions amounted to US$ 8.7 million.
+Voluntary core funding contributionsprovided by nine ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
+From 2017 to 2021, Norway un-earmarked contributions amounted to US$ 8.7 million.

 Norway’s support to ILO actions